Desertflowers/Desertflowers/README.md

  </p>

 <p><b> I am often off-tab.But welcome to whisper though i may not respond!
- </p> I am rather quiet and keep to myself or my  friend group that i sit with.
+ </p> I am  a rather quiet  mildly anxious person that tends to keep to myself or my friend group.
 It takes me awhile to open up to people though i am always happy to listen to a fixation talk even if i'm not into the same thing.
 I usually just dont have a lot to say in general.

 <img src="https://64.media.tumblr.com/abfc997879ff71ff06bed4cf52099c8a/36afa839df5dd5b9-df/s400x600/7931213576f10d6bd24248b9d962bef224799573.png" width="100%">